NuiQuant/linkit-7688-building/README.md

     $ ./scripts/feeds update -a
     $ ./scripts/feeds install -a
     ```
-6. Enagle gs-usb kernel module by addind lines to `package/kernel/linux/modules/can.mk`:
+6. Enable gs-usb kernel module by addind lines to `package/kernel/linux/modules/can.mk`:

     ```
     define KernelPackage/can-gs-usb